-Soils • 4 Credits
+Soils w/ Lab • 5 Credits

 A general background and understanding of soils, soil formation processes, soil origins with an emphasis on soil origins in the Pacific Northwest, soil taxonomy, organic matter, water relationships, pH, and biological relationships.
 Prerequisite: CHEM& 110 or CHEM& 140 or instructor permission.
-This course is cross linked to BIOL 201/201L.
-Students completing AG 201/2011 may not receive graduation credit for BIOL 201/201L.
+This course is cross listed with BIOL 201.
+Students completing AG 201 may not receive graduation credit for BIOL 201.